mattashwood/mattashwood.com/README.md

 # mattashwood.com Personal Website

 Personal portfolio showcasing work samples and case studies.
 Currently website is a Google Doc.
 I'll point it to this once I get some content and samples in place.
+My goal is to make this site fast and accessible, with no dependencies, and minimal css/js.
+Not sure why, but feels like the right move for now.

 Matt Ashwood
 mattashwood.com